BBrantly90/Weather-Forecast/README.md

 ## Credits 🧑‍🤝‍🧑

 Developer: Bryan Brantly

 API used: OpenWeather.org

-Visual Studio Code: Program used to create the application
+Visual Studio Code: Program used to create the application.

 ## Questions 🙋